Faith Page

-Faith Page (born August 30, 1951) is an American singer, songwriter, and musician who is best known for her 1992 song "Morning In Seattle".
+Faith Page (born August 31, 1951) is an American singer, composer, and playwright who is best known for her 1992 song "Morning In Seattle".

 Life and work

 Page was born in Guatemala City when her concert violinist father was there for an engagement.
 Her musical training began with the violin at the age of five years and the piano at six.
-Her first stage experience was at the age of seven when she played the Bach Double Concerto for Two Violins with her father.
+Her first stage experience was at the age of seven when she played the Bach Double Concerto for Two Violins with her father in Punta Arenas, Chile.
 She then went on to learn to play ten different musical instruments and started writing and arranging her own compositions at the age of eleven years.
-As the oldest of seven children, she sang and played all over the world with her family, similar to that of the Von Trapp Family.
-In college, she majored in music and studied under a vocal instructor named Lou Kelly, who was a pupil of Olaf.
+As the oldest of seven children, she sang and played all over the world with her family, similar to the Von Trapp Family Singers, about whom "The Sound of Music" film was created.
+In college, she majored in music and studied under a vocal instructor named Lou Kelly, who was a pupil of Olaf College.

 Page sings in English, Spanish, French, Italian, German, Greek, Hebrew and Portuguese.
 She has written more than 25 published songs, 16 of which are in Spanish.
 She has been on several radio shows around the world.
-Some of her songs have enjoyed radio play in the U.S., Canada, Russia, Germany and Hungary.
+Two of her songs, "Morning in Seattle" and "Just Me" have enjoyed radio play in the U.S., Canada, Russia, Germany and Hungary.